Look no further for Influencers!

 - NicheHacks.com From his most popular post, “Most of your blog readers never read more than a quarter of your articles.
 In fact, many of them leave within the first 3 seconds of landing on your blog, never to return.”
 That scared me into reading, BUT the content was LOCKED!
 You had to tweet something in order to read the rest of the content.
 Cool!
 Post author, “Jawad Khan is a content marketing consultant and a freelance blogger for hire.
 Follow him on his blog, WritingMyDestiny, Twitter and Google+” I posted two tweets while reading the post, and I commented.
 The blog owner had an automatic responder – so cool!
 “Thanks For Commenting Hey, In case you don’t know I’m Stuart Walker owner of NicheHacks.com and I want to seriously say “thanks” for commenting (this will be weird if you just insulted me!)…”

-Even though I’ve been blogging for nearly five years, I am learning so much from reading pro bloggers recommendations.
-My goal here is to boil these tips down to essentials that new bloggers and committed amateurs can use to meet their blogging goals.
+My goal in this post is to boil these tips down to essentials that new bloggers and committed amateurs can use to meet their blogging goals.

-Don’t forget, I’d love to have you follow me on Twitter @MarshaIngrao.
+- Finally, I’d love to have you follow me on Twitter @MarshaIngrao or like my Facebook Page.